oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Guide:*

-*This chapter describes landing zone best practices and usually does not require any changes.
-If changes are required please refer to [landing zone confluence](https://confluence.oraclecorp.com/confluence/x/GZ-VHQE).
+*This chapter describes landing zone best practices.
 The full landing zone needs to be described in the Solution Design by the service provider.*

 *Use this template ONLY for new cloud deployments and remove for brown field deployments.*

+*Example:*

-The design considerations for an OCI Cloud Landing Zone have to do with OCI and industry architecture best practices, along with ACME specific architecture requirements that reflect the Cloud Strategy (hybrid, multi-cloud, etc).
+The design considerations for an OCI Cloud Landing Zone have to do with OCI and industry architecture best practices, along with Customer specific architecture requirements that reflect the Cloud Strategy (hybrid, multi-cloud, etc).
 An OCI Cloud Landing zone involves a variety of fundamental aspects that have a broad level of sophistication.
 A good summary of a Cloud Landing Zone has been published in the [OCI User Guide](https://docs.oracle.com/en-us/iaas/Content/cloud-adoption-framework/landing-zone.htm).

 #### Naming Convention

 A naming convention is an important part of any deployment to ensure consistency as well as security within your tenancy.
-Hence we jointly agree on a naming convention, matching Oracle's best practices and ACME requirements.
+Hence we jointly agree on a naming convention, matching Oracle's best practices and Customer requirements.

 Oracle recommends the following Resource Naming Convention:

 -   The name segments are separated by “-“
--   Within a name segment avoid using `<space>`{=html} and “.”
+-   Within a name segment avoid using `<space>` and “.”
 -   Where possible intuitive/standard abbreviations should be considered (e.g. “shared“ compared to "shared.cloud.team”)
 -   When referring to the compartment full path, use “:” as a separator, e.g. cmp-shared:cmp-security